 But even the most Sephora-obsessed consumers don't get an inside look at the company like the people who've worked there do.
 We have a certain fascination with Sephora cast members: Do they receive as many free products as we think they do?
 Are there any genius shopping tips sitting right under our noses?
-And how many samples are really too many?
+And how many samples is really too many?

 Orellana says Sephora's skincare section is often the quietest place in the store, so its attendees are always happy and available to demonstrate products on you.

 "Skincare consultants are required to learn how to give skincare expresses, which are basically express facials on the floor, with cleanser, toner, treatment, and moisturizer," says Nieves.
 Simply pick whichever products you'd like to try, and ask for a skincare express.
-"It's a great way to try different products and give yourself (and your skin!) a quick pick me up," Nieves adds.
-Plus, it's free!
+"It's a great way to try different products and give yourself (and your skin!) a quick pick-me-up," Nieves adds.
+Plus, it's free.

-In college, I used to sneak into Sephora just to do my nails and leave; but apparently, I didn't have to act so suspicious.
+In college, I used to sneak into Sephora just to do my nails and leave; but apparently, I didn't have to act so suspiciously.
 "The nail studio is a fun way to kill some time and try out new colors if you're bored," Orellana says.

-It's so tempting, but so gross.
-"For the love of god, if you want to try on any product, either give it to a cast member first to sanitize or look around for the nearest hygiene station," Orellana pleads.
+It's so tempting but so gross.
+"For the love of God, if you want to try on any product, either give it to a cast member first to sanitize or look around for the nearest hygiene station," Orellana pleads.
 "When trying on lipgloss or mascara, always use a tester wand and do not double-dip it."

 Double-dipping in potted products is even worse.
 "Do not, I repeat, do not sample any makeup or skincare that is in a pot—ever," says Nieves.
-"Only sample or try things in store that come in a pump container."
+"Only sample or try things in the store that come in a pump container."
 The reason?
 "Things get really gross and unsanitary with sampling, and I've seen many clients dip their fingers into multiple pots with no regard—it's gross and a breeding ground for bacteria," Nieves says.
-If you're hellbent on trying a product that comes in a jar or pot, Nieves says just to buy it and return it later, or ask an employee if they have any prepackaged samples.
-"Every brand provides us with some type of prepackaged sample so just ask!" she says.
+If you're hell-bent on trying a product that comes in a jar or pot, Nieves says just to buy it and return it later, or ask an employee if they have any prepackaged samples.
+"Every brand provides us with some type of prepackaged sample, so just ask!" she says.